uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 ## Indexing files already found in the cloud

+This method is appropriate if you are comfortable scripting and require something other than the default AWS bucket used by the gen3-client or your data files are already uploaded to their storage location in the cloud.
+This method offers several other benefits including the possibility of using multiple cloud resources and submitting multiple batches of data set files at once.
+The following documentation will focus on using the gen3-client to upload data files, including spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., to Amazon S3 cloud storage.
+If these criteria do not apply then you should use the [Standard upload process](#standard-submission-process) instead.

-### 1. Prepare Project with the Gen3 sdk tools
+### 1. Prepare Project with the Gen3 SDK tools

-Though not strictly required to be done as a first step, a Gen3 project must be present in the [Sheepdog microservice](resources/developer/microservice/) to associate data files to before file indexing can take place.
-To achieve this, the [Gen3 Submission sdk](https://uc-cdis.github.io/gen3sdk-python/_build/html/_modules/gen3/submission.html) has a comprehensive set of tools to enable users to script submission of programs and projects.
-Alternatively, the [GUI submission platform](/resources/user/submit-data#1) can be used to create a project.
+Though not strictly required to be done as a first step, a Gen3 project must be present in the [Sheepdog microservice][sheepdog github] to associate data files to before file indexing can take place.
+To achieve this, the [Gen3 Submission SDK][gen3 submission sdk] has a comprehensive set of tools to enable users to script submission of programs and projects.
+Alternatively, the [GUI submission platform](#1-prepare-project-in-submission-portal) can be used to create a project.

 Sample Code for submission of a Program and Project to a data commons:
 ```